 Figure 9.
-Results from the characterization of the level shifter at various input voltages (Vin): a) at Vin = 92 mV, the output toggles at Δt = 9 s, b) at Vin = 270 mV, the output toggles at Δt = 221 ms.
+Results from the characterisation of the level shifter at various input voltages (Vin): a) at Vin = 92 mV, the output toggles at Δt = 9 s, b) at Vin = 270 mV, the output toggles at Δt = 221 ms.

-The APA consists of a rigid external shell, used to stimulate at various voltage levels, casing a multilayered piezoelectric stack.
-Therefore, when subjected to vibration the kinetic force is translated into electrical voltage by piezoelectric effect, which is fed into the input terminal of the chip.
+The APA consisted of a rigid external shell used to produce stimulus at various voltage levels, casing a multi-layered piezoelectric stack.
+Therefore, when subjected to vibration, the kinetic force was translated into electrical voltage due to the piezoelectric effect, and the voltage was fed into the input terminal of the chip.

-The APA was given a short mechanical impulse and the response of the whole system at Vin, Vclr, Vmid3, and Ven were measured.
-The results are as shown in Figure 14, and it very well agrees with the simulation results from the previous section.
+The APA was given a short mechanical impulse, and the response of the whole system at Vin, Vclr, Vmid3, and Ven was measured.
+The results are as shown in Figure 14, and they show very good agreement with the simulation results from the previous section.

 Conclusions